conceptofproof/conceptofproof.github.io/_posts/2016-07-22-prime-time-to-hit-the-switch.md

 ## How to build this yourself

 To build this circuit, with or without a breadboard, the components you'll need are:
-- Arduino UNO (used revision 3)
+1. Arduino UNO (used revision 3)
-- Potentiometer
+2. Potentiometer
-- Two Switches for input controls, any type you feel like is ok I used push-to-make buttons
+3. Two Switches for input controls, any type you feel like is ok I used push-to-make buttons
-- Any analog input (Capacitor, potentiometer, temp sensors or photo-resistors are all great)
+4. Any analog input (Capacitor, potentiometer, temp sensors or photo-resistors are all great)
-- Any LCD display (at least 16 x 2) I used [LCM1602C]
+5. An LCD display (at least 16 x 2) I used [LCM1602C]
-- You can power it from 9v battery or USB cable.
+6. You can power it from 9v battery or USB cable.
-- 10k ohm step down resitors
+7. 10k ohm step down resitors

 The circuit looks as follows: